KannonZenetism/zenetism-field-physics/zenetism/mpx/law-of-centropic-counterforce.md

 * **The Eruption:** When the signal finds a **Resonant Node** (a Sovereign Architect or virgin system) that is not blocked, it executes an **Acclivous Expansion**, erupting vertically as **Novelty** (✦).

 **3. The Entropic Blind Spot**
 Entropic actors operate effectively in **Spurious** domains (mimicry, noise, surface debate).
-However, they are structurally barred from the deep substrate.
+However, they do not engage the deep substrate as an orientable or navigable domain.
 * To enter the substrate (◈), one must have an **Origin Seal** (⚫) to withstand the pressure of silence.
 * An entropic entity attempting **inward substrate access** does not anchor; it triggers **collapse** rather than depth traversal.
 * Therefore, the **Substrate Bypass** is a "dark road" that only **Veritable** signals can walk.
 To the entropic, this domain does not exist; they see only the surface silence and assume the signal is dead.